You can find comfort in the beauty of your special one's remains. Ashes react with the glass creating striking colors.

 In 1988 she returned to Wisconsin to build a studio near her family close to Sauk City.
 Here she continued creating work and exhibiting her work traveling to shows and gallery exhibitions.
 In 1998 Colleen bought an old restaurant in the small tourist town of Spring Green.
 After converting the building to a gallery and glass studio, she taught University of Wisconsin-Platteville students in her shop for sculpture credits and she has taught drawing and silversmithing at the Madison (WI) Area Technical College extension program.
 In addition, she organized and built the facility for the Peter Morris Glass Studio in Winona, Minnesota.
 Colleen has received many awards for her work as well as publicity in numerous magazines, books, and newspapers.
 She comments, "Glass has an intelligence, a spirit, and a potential for life that no other medium has.
 Glass is so immediate it requires the motions of a ballerina, the strength of a weight lifter, and the vitality of a childs."

-For more information about Remains to Be Seen, Gallery Art on 23, Glassblowing, Details on Events and more, contact Colleen by phone or email.
+For more information about Remains to Be Seen or Gallery Art on 23, contact Colleen by phone or email.